dandevri/learn-node/notes.md

 ## 8.3
 Virtual field can be generated in mongoose.
 Fields can be generated.
 Mostly used for conversion. (kg to pounds or something)

+## 9
+Relationship between different parts of our schema.